Where To Find London’s Prettiest Streets

 Arguably the prettiest mews street in all of London, Kynace Mews is hidden away between a pair of stone archways off Gloucester Road in Kensington.
 One of the most striking features of this mews is how green it is – whole walls of blooming wisteria cling to the brick façades, potted plants border both edges of the lane and colourful blooms spill down from the balconies above.

-Wander down the mews a little and you’ll come across a secret staircase.
+Wander a little further down and you’ll come across a secret staircase.
 Follow it up and you’ll find yourself in the fragrant back garden of Kensington’s Christ Church.
 Settle down on one of the picnic benches and enjoy a picnic among the sweet-smelling lavender bushes.

 Nearest underground station: Paddington